parenting and child

 Some of our psychologists run Circle of Security Parenting Training groups.
 These programs are aimed at facilitating parents' understanding of the emotional and relational needs of their 0-4 year old children.
 The groups are not focussed on providing behavioural strategies for "problem behaviour" but rather on supporting parents to develop an increasingly secure relationship with their child.
 Increased awareness of the function of a child's behaviour might well result in improved behaviour via different parenting strategies.

-Dr Alison Wilby is a child Clinical Psychologist who is associated with the Antenatal & Postnatal Psychology Network - practising in Caulfield North.
+Dr Alison Wilby is a Clinical Child Psychologist who is associated with the Antenatal & Postnatal Psychology Network - practising in Hampton.
 She provides developmental assessments of children, as well as parenting guidance to parents.
 With an extensive knowledge of developmental stages, and the emotional world of young children (toddlers to 8 year olds), Alison supports parents to better understand their children, to develop parenting strategies, and to build confidence in their parenting skills.